 It has a 5.5-inch Full HD display and a Snapdragon 617 chipset with 2GB of RAM and up either 16GB or 32GB of internal storage.
 Don't worry, too much, it has a microSD card slot in case you run out of space.
 You still won't get NFC or VR compatibility, but this phone does everything else you need on a daily basis and works on all major US carriers.

 Read the full review: Moto G4

 Apple's iPhone makes the cut if you jump through hoops

 Weight: 112g | Dimensions: 123.8 x 58.6 x 7.6mm | OS: iOS 10 | Screen size: 4-inch | Resolution: 1,136 x 640 | CPU: Dual-core 1.3 GHz | RAM: 1GB | Storage: 16GB | Battery: 1,560mAh | Rear camera: 8MP | Front camera: 1.2MP

-It's really, really difficult to fit an Apple phone on a best cheap phones list, but there has to be at least one that's inexpensive enough for iOS fans who refuse to try Android.
+It's really, really difficult to fit an Apple phone on a best cheap phones list, but there has to be at least one that's inexpensive enough for iOS fans who refuse to try the cheaper Android phones above.

 The cheapest is iPhone 5S.
-Through the Apple Store, it costs $450 without a contract until the iPhone SE replaced it, and that was way too expensive to consider here.
-But what about outside the usual channels?
+When it was last sold through the Apple Store, it cost $450 without a contract – until the iPhone SE showed up and replaced it.
+That was too expensive to consider here.

-You're only getting 16GB, but then again, so are entry-level iPhone SE owners.
-It comes in space gray or silver, has Touch ID and a still-impressive 8MP camera and runs iOS 10.
+You're only getting 16GB But you can find it in space gray, silver or gold, has Touch ID and a still-impressive 8MP camera and runs iOS 10.